The Courage Mindset with CB Bowman

 “My intent is not to shame or blame.
 My intent is to create awareness.” – CB Bowman

+“We have to change our mindset about what courage is, and we have to applaud ourselves for being courageous.”
+CB continues.
 Daily life takes courage in ways we don’t always recognize.
 It takes courage to act despite hesitations and the fear of failure.

-“I wrote back, and I said exactly these words, ‘This is quite interesting, and I’m going to share this with you, and not with the rest of the group.
-But your act could be considered racism because you allowed yourself to do what you told me I should not do.
-And you created a reason that made your act okay.
-So what is that that's going on inside of you, whatever it is, I’m okay with it.
-But you need to know that this is my reaction.’”
-CB explains.
+CB wrote her back and said, “That is interesting but let me share a different perspective which I’m only sharing with you and not the rest of our colleagues.
+Your action could be considered racism because you allowed yourself to do what you told me I should not do.
+And you created a reason that made your action okay.
+So, whatever is going on inside of you, I’m okay with it.
+But you need to know that this was my reaction.”

 We must embrace honest, truthful conversations.
 After all, our actions and emotions are our responsibilities and are some of the only aspects of life we have control over.

 What may make perfect sense to us may be vastly confusing for others because they don’t have insight into our experiences, reasons, and thought processes, and vice versa.
 Developing the skill of speaking up for clarification takes courage, and likewise, it takes guts to admit that we’re sometimes wrong.

 Corporate America can be a quagmire of good-intentioned missteps that do more harm than good.
 But when people embrace everyday courage and adopt courageous habits in their life, change is possible.

 What are some areas in your life you want to have more courage?